withastro/roadmap/proposals/0032-middleware-api.md

 ```

 The `locals` object is a new API introduced by this RFC.
 The `locals` object is a new
-global object that can be manipulated inside the middleware, and then it can be
+Astro global object that can be manipulated inside the middleware, and then it can be
 accessed inside any `.astro` file:

 ```md